ausbin/webzone/content/projects.md

 You can check my [github][1] or [cgit][2] for a complete list of my free software projects, but here are the highlights:

+0. [zucchini][p0]: An extensible Python autograding framework used in CS 2110\.
+Connects with the [Canvas][13] API to auto-upload grades and grade logs.
 1. [nsdo][p1]: A simple C program for running particular applications in [Linux network namespaces][3].
 With some system configuration I've described in blog posts ([OpenVPN][4], [Cisco AnyConnect][5]), you can use it to run